artemkjv/wp-sql-parser/README.md

 ## Application Build and Run

-After cloning the repository get into the laravel-sail-mongodb directory and run:
+After cloning the repository get into the wp-sql-parser directory and run:

 `composer install`

 `cp .env.example .env`

+`php artisan key:generate`

 `./vendor/bin/sail up -d`

+`sail artisan migrate`

+`sail npm install`

+`sail npm run build`

+`sail artisan horizon`

 ## Then finally test the application

-Go to [http://localhost](http://localhost) in order to see the application running.
+Go to http://localhost/register and register

+After that go to the Dumps page and you can test the application by uploading a SQL file and parsing it.